equalitie/Caislean/doc/prosody.md

 ## DNS settings for XMPP server

-Supposing your domain is _domain.com_ and your server running at _caislean.domain.com_, add the following DNS entries for _domain.com_:
+Assuming your domain is _domain.com_ and your server running at _caislean.domain.com_, add the following DNS entries for _domain.com_:

     _xmpp-client._tcp    IN    SRV    0 5 5222      caislean